openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    In case of AWS EC2, `CreateVolume` returns `IdempotentParameterMismatch` error when identical request is not found for the same client token.
    Also, the CSI spec `https://github.com/container-storage-interface/spec/blob/master/spec.md` mentions grpc error code `6 ALREADY_EXISTS` for `a volume corresponding to the specified volume name already exists but is incompatible with the specified capacity_range, volume_capabilities, parameters, accessibility_requirements or volume_content_source`.
-- User-defined tags cannot be updated for vpc, security groups, elb, route53, subnet resources as there is no operator managing the resources post installation.
+- User-defined tags cannot be updated for vpc, security groups, elb(not managed by in-cluster operators), route53, subnet resources as there is no operator managing the resources post installation.
    User-defined tags cannot be updated to an AWS resource which is not managed by an operator in openshift-* namespace.
 - User-defined tags can be updated on the following AWS resources.
   1. EC2 instances for master and worker nodes.